mvdan/dockexec/README.md

 * Docker images are assumed to be unix-like at the moment, and only Linux images are tested.
 Other platforms like Windows-native images may be supported in the future.

+* Beware that the Docker image may not have compatible C libraries, given the default of `CGO_ENABLED=1`.
+If you run into "no such file" exec errors, or glibc version mismatch errors, you should consider disabling cgo via `CGO_ENABLED=0` or a [fully static build](https://github.com/golang/go/issues/26492).